Home » Cardiovascular Health » Human Circulatory System » Blood Circulation

 • High cholesterol

 Understanding the symptoms of poor circulation and identifying them is a good first step before you talk over any problems with your doctor who will be able to give you the best advice on how to treat the condition.
-Treatment options are often related to and might include quitting smoking, a program of regular exercise and better diet and nutrition (in particular to lower cholesterol and blood pressure).
+Treatment options are often related to lifestyle and might include quitting smoking, a program of regular exercise and better diet and nutrition (in particular to lower cholesterol and blood pressure).
 A doctor may also advise a patient with poor circulation not to sit for long periods without moving, and also to keep their hands and feet warm.

 The best way for diabetics to fix circulation problems is for them to keep their blood sugar within the normal range.
-People who suffer from high cholesterol and high blood pressure may also benefit from medication which assists with improved blood flow.
+People who suffer from high cholesterol and high blood pressure may also from medication which assists with improved blood flow.

 Everyone should have an understanding of the dangers and symptoms associated with poor circulation.
 If you think you are suffering from any symptoms of poor circulation, seek immediate medical attention.
 Poor circulation is very often treatable, improving quality of life.